simoncampbell/simon_campbell/README.md

 ### Setting up Craft locally

 1. Make a new database
-2. Rename craft/config/db.sample.php to db.php and edit to local settings
+2. Copy craft/config/db.sample.php and rename the new file to db.php
-3. Delete web.config in craft/config/
+3. Update db.php with local settings.
 4. Set the permissions of craft/storage/, craft/config/ and craft/app to 777
 5. Point your browser to: website_name/index.php?p=admin
-6. Install Craft
-7. Get #crafting
+6. Get #crafting.

 ### Compass